How To Make Wood Grain Pop

 But there is one reason we can think of to actually apply water to wood, and that is for the technique known as “water popping.”

 This is the practice of purposely introducing water to raw wood.
-We know that wood absorbs water (hygroscopic is the wood), and we know that the wood fibers will absorb wood whenever they have the opportunity to do so.
+We know that wood absorbs water (hygroscopic is the wood), and we know that the wood fibers will absorb wood whenever they can.
 This is true of the wood’s grain.
 The grain structure is open, and porous wood will absorb water.
 As it does, the wood fibers in the grain will expand and become more pronounced.

 In other words, the grain rises.